Mrdayday/PumpT_UM/README.md

 For programming the Arduino IDE was used if it is not installed on your device jet you can get it [here](https://www.arduino.cc/en/Main/Software).
 The [software](https://github.com/Mrdayday/PumpT_UM/tree/master/Software) is in the folder of the same name.
 Just upload it to the Arduino that you want to use.(We used an [Arduino Nano](https://www.arduino.cc/en/Guide/ArduinoNano))
 The wiring and soldering can be seen in [here](https://github.com/Mrdayday/PumpT_UM/blob/master/Wiring.md).

-There are data sheets of the used parts and a section where you can see the prototype work.
-Please notice that this section is not functional.
+There are also data sheets of the used parts.